BenjaminBossan/pantangle/README.md

 However, it does require pandoc and Python, so you need to have them on your system.
 To install pandoc, follow [these instructions](https://pandoc.org/installing.html), for Python, look [here](https://www.python.org/downloads/).

+The scrip is tested, and thus confirmed to work, with Python versions 3.7 to 3.11 and with pandoc version 2.19.

 ## Limitations

 This should work on any document type [supported by pandoc](https://pandoc.org/MANUAL.html#general-options), so markdown, reStructuredText, org, asciidoc, etc. should work.
 However, it's only tested on markdown and reStructuredText so far.